Alcohol and entertainment licensing

 In response to the growing problem of counterfeit alcohol, the Government has introduced a new Alcohol Wholesaler Registration Scheme.
 The first stage has now been completed with all wholesale sellers of alcohol having been required to register with HMRC by 31 March 2016.
 On registration, these wholesalers will have received a Unique Reference Number (URN) as proof that they are legally able to sell alcohol to businesses.

-As of 1 April 2017, it is now illegal to buy alcohol from a wholesaler who is not registered and able to provide you with their URN (which you are able to check online).
+It is illegal to buy alcohol from a wholesaler who is not registered and able to provide you with their URN (which you are able to check online).
 If you buy your alcohol from an unregistered business after this date, then you may be liable to a criminal or civil penalty and your alcohol may be seized.
 You must keep records to prove you have checked that your supplier is registered with HMRC.

 - Note: There is one important exemption to this scheme.
 Retailers who make occasional trade sales of alcohol are excluded, meaning that if you buy your alcohol from a supermarket or off-licence, then they will not be registered and you don't have to check.